Toy safety

-Selecting safe toys for your child
+Choosing safe toys for your child

 • Check that the toy meets the Australian safety standard.

 • Choose toys appropriate for the age of your child.
-Some toys are not suitable for young children because they have small parts that provide a choking hazard.
+Some toys are not suitable for young children because they have small parts that pose a choking hazard.
 Follow the age recommendations on toy packaging – these recommendations relate to the toys’ safety and not to the intelligence or capability of the child using the toy.

-• Avoid toys that shoot off projectiles, as these can cause serious injuries to eyes and other parts of the body.
+• Avoid toys that shoot off projectiles, as these can cause serious injuries to the eyes and other parts of the body.

 • Look for toys that are non-toxic and non-flammable.